Fun games for your two-year-old

 Building or manipulating: In addition to drawing, toddlers’ motor skills mean they can now stack blocks, as well as pick objects up and turn them over.

 • When the weather grows warmer, put plastic cups filled with water on a cookie sheet and bring them outside.
-Let Baby drop food coloring into the cups and then pour the water into different cups, watching the colors change before his eyes!
+Let Baby drop food coloring into the cups and then pour the water into different cups, watching the colors change before their eyes!

 • Two can be a great age to get started in the kitchen.
-The next time you make cookies, stand Baby on a secure chair and have him help you pour flour into the mixing bowl and help fold the chips into the batter.
+The next time you make cookies, stand Baby on a secure chair and have them help you pour flour into the mixing bowl and help fold the chips into the batter.

 Sources